 Rural communities range from small market towns and former mining communities, to very small hamlets.
 Bassetlaw is classified as a Largely Rural district, which indicates that between 50-80% of the population lives in rural areas or rural-related hub towns.
 Wards with the largest number of rural households include Harworth, Carlton, Tuxford and Trent, Langold, Misterton and Blyth.

 The district also provides good business opportunities with industrial units of all sizes available across the District.
-These are ideal for businesses needing nationwide distribution and several household names like Wilkinsons, B&Q and Oxo either have head offices, major distribution centres or factories in the district.
-Robin Hood Airport is conveniently situated just outside the district.
+These are ideal for businesses needing nationwide distribution and several household names like Wilko, B&Q, Premier Foods and DHL either have head offices, major distribution centres or factories in the district.

 The name 'Bassetlaw' is believed to come from the old English boernet (burnt place), soete (dwellers), and hlaw (hill) - literally 'hill of the dwellers at the burnt place'.
 Bassetlaw is mentioned in the Domesday Book as 'Bernedslaue'.
 However, there is evidence from Roman, Bronze Age and Stone Age artefacts from local historic sites that it is even older.
 Britain’s only known Ice Age rock art is to be found at Creswell Crags near Worksop.